-The evaluation of the subject will be carried out through five components:
+The evaluation of the subject will consist of five components:

 - (1) Socially Responsible Investing and sustainable finance: 30% of the final mark.
 Group' assignments on current topics of sustainable finance.
 (From 0 to 10). - (2) Ethical perspective in finances: conceptual approach: 15% of the final mark.
 Group' assignments on ethical banks.
 (From 0 to 10). - (3) The role of the circular economy: 15% of the final mark.
 Group' assignments on circular economy.
-(From 0 to 10). - (4) Fintech: 30% of the final mark.
-Group' assignments on Fintech.
 (From 0 to 10).